Nicolae Ghica-Budești: Biography

 Ghica-Budești was born in Iași to Eugen N. Ghika-Budești and his wife Elena Cantacuzino-Măgureanu.
 He attended the Collège Gaillard of Lausanne, Switzerland and the École Monge in Paris.
 Then, he returned and studied architecture at the School of Bridges and Roads in Bucharest from 1889 to 1893 under Anghel Saligny.
 He returned to Paris to study at the École des Beaux-Arts with Victor Alexandre Frederic Laloux and earned his degree in 1901.
 That same year, he married Madeleine Landrieu (1869–1951) in Paris.
-They had two children: Ion Ghica-Budeşti and geologist Ştefan Ghica-Budeşti.
+They had two children: Ion Ghica-Budești and geologist Ștefan Ghica-Budești.

 He returned to Romania in 1905 and until 1906, he was the lead architect for the Ministry of Religious Affairs and Public Education.
 In 1906, he became the chief architect and technical consultant for the Historical Monuments Commission, holding the position until his death in 1943.
 He headed the restoration work for many medieval monuments during his tenure.
 He also became a professor at the National School of Architecture starting in 1910 and continuing through 1938.
-In 1937, Ghica-Budeşti was made an honorary member of the Romanian Academy and served as president of the Romanian Architects Society from 1932 to 1935.
+In 1937, Ghica-Budești was made an honorary member of the Romanian Academy and served as president of the Romanian Architects Society from 1932 to 1935.

 In the period between the wars, there was a push to preserve Romanian culture.
 Nicolae Iorga, historian and politician, was particularly concerned that modernity would sweep away the past.
 He began to document and research historic monuments and paved the way for a comprehensive study of the monasteries and churches of the country.
 This massive study was carried out by George Balș, who documented Moldavian sites and Ghica-Budeşti, who wrote four volumes of historiography of architecture after an in-depth study of properties in Muntenia and Oltenia, Wallachia.
 The "Muntenia and Oltenia evolution in architecture" was based primarily on his studies and writing.
 He was considered one of the leading experts of his time, along with Ion Mincu and Petre Antonescu.

 His work was considered eclectic, but he developed a composite Neo-Romanian style, utilizing brick and stone carvings which incorporated medieval Moldovan architectural details and Wallachian elements.
-Ghika-Budesti's style is "unmistakable", utilizing horseshoe arches, Gothic windows and door frames, glazed ceramic tiles, in green shades offsetting the red brick and neutral stone.
+Ghika-Budești's style is "unmistakable", utilizing horseshoe arches, Gothic windows and door frames, glazed ceramic tiles, in green shades offsetting the red brick and neutral stone.
 Often there are towers and geometrical motifs featuring sawtooth quoins.

-He designed and constructed the Muzeul Național al Țăranului Român (Romanian National Peasant Museum) between 1912 and 1939, added a new wing to the University of Bucharest in a collaboration with A. Baucher between 1928 and 1930, built Cuţitul de Argint Church, Saint Basil the Great Cathedral at No. 50 Polonă Street, the Radu Rosetti House at No. 3-5 Mihail Moxa Street, and the Pasteur Institute of Serum and Vaccines, all located in Bucharest.
-He also designed and built the Saint Nicholas-Copou Church in Iași, the high school at Râmnicu Vâlcea (now Alexandru Lahovary National College), and Vasile Alecsandri's Mausoleum in Mirceşti.
+He designed and constructed the Muzeul Național al Țăranului Român (Romanian National Peasant Museum) between 1912 and 1939, added a new wing to the University of Bucharest in a collaboration with A. Baucher between 1928 and 1930, built Cuțitul de Argint Church, Saint Basil the Great Cathedral at No. 50 Polonă Street, the Radu Rosetti House at No. 3-5 Mihail Moxa Street, and the Pasteur Institute of Serum and Vaccines, all located in Bucharest.
+He also designed and built the Saint Nicholas-Copou Church in Iași, the high school at Râmnicu Vâlcea (now Alexandru Lahovari National College), and Vasile Alecsandri's Mausoleum in Mircești.